ncbi/cxx-toolkit/pages/ch_core.md

 ### Sequence Position Types

 The [TSeqPos](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=TSeqPos) and and [TSignedSeqPos](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=TSignedSeqPos) are defined to specify sequence locations and length.
-[TSeqPos](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=TSeqPos) is defined as an unsigned int, and ***TSignedSqPos*** is a signed int that should be used only when negative values are a possibility for reporting differences between positions, or for error reporting, although exceptions are generally better for error reporting.
+[TSeqPos](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=TSeqPos) is defined as an unsigned int, and [TSignedSeqPos](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=TSignedSeqPos) is a signed int that should be used only when negative values are a possibility for reporting differences between positions, or for error reporting, although exceptions are generally better for error reporting.

 <a name="ch_core.Containers"></a>